signaldust/bunny-jit/README.md

 ## What it does?

-The [`test_sieve.cpp`](tests/test_sieve.cpp) contains a C++ variation of the classic sieve algorithm (here we the "flags" array and size as parameters):
+The [`test_sieve.cpp`](tests/test_sieve.cpp) contains a C++ variation of the classic sieve algorithm, with "flags" array and size as parameters:
 ```
 int sieve(char * flags, int size)
 {